 What TV Shows are Available?

-If you are looking to see a show in NYC, most of the options available are talk shows.
+If you are looking to get tickets to tapings in NYC, most of the options available are talk shows.
+Many of the late night shows are filmed in NYC.
 Currently, you can find tickets to the Late Show with Stephen Colbert, Late Night with Seth Meyers, the View, Live with Kelly and Ryan, Good Morning America, the Chew, and more.

 The availability and schedules of the shows vary, so check the calendar.
-Some of the more popular shows will be booked for weeks in advance and other shows you may be able to request the day before.
+Some of the more popular tv shows that tape in NYC will be booked for weeks in advance and other shows you may be able to request the day before.
 For example, Late Show with Stephen Colbert tickets need to be booked in advance.
 If you don’t find the show you want on 1iota you should go to the website for that show to find out more information about the taping.

 What to wear to TV tapings in NYC?